massalabs/station/INSTALLATION.md

 To uninstall **MassaStation** from your Windows system, follow the steps below:

+1. Stop MassaStation by right-clicking on the icon in the system tray and selecting "Quit"
-1. Open your "Start" panel
+2. Open your "Start" panel
-2. Type "Settings" and open the settings
+3. Type "Settings" and open the settings
-3. On the left panel, click on "Apps"
+4. On the left panel, click on "Apps"
-4. Click on "Installed Apps"
+5. Click on "Installed Apps"
-5. Search for "MassaStation" in the list of installed applications
+6. Search for "MassaStation" in the list of installed applications
-6. On the "..." menu, click on "Uninstall"
+7. On the "..." menu, click on "Uninstall"
-7. Confirm uninstallation by clicking on "Uninstall" in the confirmation dialog
+8. Confirm uninstallation by clicking on "Uninstall" in the confirmation dialog
-8. Follow the instructions provided by the uninstaller
+9. Follow the instructions provided by the uninstaller

 The application and all modules installed will be deleted from your desktop.